jspinak/brobot/docs/docs/API/data-types/actionOptions.md

 ## maxMatchesToActOn
 Type: `int`
-Default value: -1
+Default value: 100

-maxMatchesToActOn limits the number of Matches used when working with Find.ALL or Find.EACH.
+maxMatchesToActOn limits the number of Matches used when working with Find.ALL, Find.EACH, Find.HISTOGRAM, and Find.COLOR.
+It is especially useful for working with HISTOGRAM and COLOR Find operations since there could be potentially hundreds of thousands of matches.

 When <=0 it is not used.

 ## defineAs